Surveying Data Collectors: Indepth Buying Guide

 Data collectors are rugged, field-ready handheld computers or tablets built specifically for the rigours of surveying tasks.
 They run specialised surveying software designed to streamline data collection, perform essential calculations, and provide basic mapping functions while you’re out on a job site.
 A key aspect of their functionality is their ability to communicate seamlessly with GNSS receivers, total stations, and other surveying equipment.

-Data collectors also usually feature WiFi, Bluetooth, mobile, and radio capabilities for receiving corrections signals and transferring data between the field and office.
+This makes them one of the most versatile tools in a surveyor’s arsenal, ensuring they can be used to optimise a wide range of surveying activities.
+Data collectors usually feature WiFi, Bluetooth, mobile, and radio capabilities for receiving corrections signals and transferring data between the field and office.
 This means they can sit at the centre of your surveying communications, gathering and transmitting data between devices and teams with ease.

 What can data collectors be used for?